ansys/pyansys-geometry/doc/source/getting_started/docker.rst

        echo XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX > GH_TOKEN.txt

 #.
 Authorize Docker to access the repository.
-To see the appropriate commands, click the tab for your OS.
+To see the commands to run, click the tab for your OS.

    .. tab-set::